physimals/quantiphyse/doc/imago_tutorial.rst

 The ``Alpha`` slider in the overlay box can be used to adjust the transparency of the overlay and compare to the anatomical image underneath.

+You should be able to see that the T1 enhancing rim of the tumour corresponds to a region of increased perfusion.
+We could go on to load ROI's of the tumour and contralateral tissue to quantify this, however it is beyond the scope of this tutorial.

 .. image:: screenshots/imago_tutorial_alpha.png

 .. note::